69.7 F

 Some parents called for the firing of Bonitatibus due to how National Merit Scholar recognitions were handled with students.
 This Dec.
 28, 2022 Letter to the Editor in the Washington Times didn’t mince words.

 Thomas Jefferson High School in Alexandria, known for its high-performing Advanced Placement (AP) courses.
-In 2007, it was cited as having the highest-performing AP courses in the world.
+In 2007, it was cited as having the highest-performing in the world.
 Students at TJHSST have also been involved in launching a CubeSat into the International Space Station.

-Virginia Lieutenant Governor Winsome Earl-Sears stated that policy was “reprehensible” and asked Governor Glenn Youngkin and Attorney General Jason Miyares to investigate because she says, “Students should not be punished for success.”
+Virginia Lieutenant Governor Winsome Earl-Sears stated that policy was “reprehensible” and asked Governor Glenn Youngkin and Attorney General Jason to investigate because she says, “Students should not be punished for success.”
 The governor did initiate an investigation in January 2023 and introduced legislation to make it a crime to withhold such information to students and their parents.

 “There’s clearly been an effort to bring down the standards for our students in Virginia to stop celebrating excellence.
 And this is counter to everything we believe,” Youngkin said.